-SPECIAL EDUCATION: JUNIOR HIGH SCHOOL
+SPECIAL EDUCATION

-The Wappingers Central School District is committed to providing a comprehensive education for all students.
+The Wappingers Central School District has a commitment to provide a comprehensive education for all students.
 In keeping with this commitment, the District provides a continuum of special education services to those students who have been identified by the Committee on Special Education as students with disabilities.
-The program and services are specified in the student's Individualized Education Plan (IEP).
-The instructional program for these students, where appropriate, is based on the learning objectives in the general education program.
-Modifications in materials, curriculum, teaching strategies, and grading are made as appropriate.
-Supplementary aids and services may also recommended as per each student's Individualized Education Plan (IEP) to allow access to regular education curriculum in the least restrictive environment.
+The program and services are specified in the students' Individualized Education Plan (IEP).
+The instructional program for these students, where appropriate, is based on the same instructional objectives as the general education program.
+Necessary modifications in materials, curriculum, teaching strategies, and grading are made as appropriate.
+Supplementary aids and services are also used as per each student's Individualized Education Plan (IEP) to allow access to regular education curriculum in the least restrictive environment.